nicehash/NiceHashMiner/doc/Advanced/ELPTab/ELPTab.md

 Please note that if flags cannot group, as shown below (there is a blank space in the second device), there will be multiple instances while mining.
 #### It is your responsibility to make sure the flags have correct values.
-The below example will not work, because --multiValueFlag2 will be treated as a double parameter flag in a separate instance.
+The below example shows INCORRECT USAGE, because --multiValueFlag2 will be treated as a double parameter flag in a separate instance.

 ![Multi instances](3.jpg)

 The correct value would be to fill a blank textbox with a default value, such as in the next image.
-Keep in mind, that you must see the documentation for a specific miner to see what the default values are
+Keep in mind, that you must check out the documentation for a specific miner to see what the default values are for your situation.

 ![Multi instances2](4.jpg)